-Sometimes you just have to go for it.
-Sometimes you need to treat yoself.
+Sometimes you have to go for it.
+Sometimes you need to treat yourself.
 Or others.
-And when it comes to giving a tip of the hat to Dad we like to make serious manly dishes like steak sandwiches.
+And when it comes to giving Dad a tip of the hat, we like to make serious manly dishes like steak sandwiches.

 or Provolone cheese

-Place steak in the freezer while you prepare the rest, at least 5 minutes.
+Prepare The Oven: Place steak in the freezer while you prepare the rest, at least 5 minutes.
 Heat oven to 450°F and arrange a rack in the upper third.
 Add the halved roll and toast until just golden.

-Remove the steak to a plate then pull the pan from the heat and carefully add the balsamic vinegar (it may sputter so be careful).
+Remove the steak to a plate, then pull the pan from the heat and carefully add the balsamic vinegar (it may sputter, so be careful).
 Scrape the bottom of the pan to incorporate any browned bits and cook until it is a thick glaze (it should just coast the back of a spoon).
 Add to the steak, toss to coat, and set aside.

 Place the steak on the bottom half of the toasted roll then place under the broiler just briefly until the cheese melts.Add the salsa verde to the top half of the roll, top the steak with a handful of arugula, close the sandwich, and serve.